Worldwide

 This report reviews weekly oil inventory data from the US EIA’s Weekly Petroleum Status Report, Global Insights’ ARA Independent Storage and International Enterprise’s Singapore product storage

-COT Report: Tariffs: Endgame
+COT Report: Geopolitical Scramble

 See all the updates across the barrel in this week’s Onyx Commitment of Traders report, as well as six contracts to watch.
 Click on the relevant button below to access your COT report.